Raykang35/Dihedral-angle-scan/README.md

    Scan a series of different dihedral angle without optimization structure.

 Tutorial

-First, optimize the molecule geometry.
+1. First, optimize the molecule geometry.
 Using Chemdraw to create the .mol file (containing chemical structure and preliminary geometry), then using Avogadro to transfer into .xyz file.
+2. Gaussian optimize structure.